emilyruby/manifestoo/labour.md

 * Increase the proportion of mental health budgets spent on support for childcare and young people.
 * Review the provision of mental health services in prisons.

-### Culture and Arts

-* Introduce a £1 billion `Cultural Capital Fund`.
-* Introduce an arts pupil premium- a £160 million annual boost for schools to invest in projects that will support cultural activity.

 ## Foreign Policy